 Nutrition plays a crucial role in preventing scarring from surgical procedures.
 Certain foods contain nutrients that can improve wound healing and strengthen your tissue, while other foods can impede your skin’s repair process, increase the risk of infection and prolong your recovery.
-If you’re following a fad diet or you live on junk food, it’s time to get serious about your nutrition as these diets contain many foods to avoid during wound healing.
+If you’re following a fad diet or you live on junk food, it’s time to get serious about your nutrition as these diets contain many foods best avoided during the healing process.

 Wound healing is a complex process that can be divided into three main phases; inflammatory, proliferative, and maturation.
 To understand your body’s nutritional needs it helps to have a basic understanding of these phases:

-During this stage, new connective tissue and microscopic blood vessels known as granulation tissue forms on the surface of the wound.
+During this stage, new connective tissue and microscopic blood vessels (known as granulation tissue) form on the surface of the wound.
 In order to be healthy and strong, your blood vessels require an adequate supply of nutrients and oxygen.
-Myofibroblasts cause contraction of cells to pull the wound together.
+Myofibroblasts cause contraction of cells to help ‘pull’ the wound together.

-The last phase is the remodelling stage, this is when collagen is remodelled as the deeper and topical wounds close fully and skin healing is completed.
-Cells used in the initial stages of repair are removed.
-The collagen laid down during the proliferative phase is replaced by collagen that is organised in a denser, tidier way which smooths and strengthens the wound and reduces scar thickness.
-This remodelling phase starts about 3 weeks after the surgery and can last for over a year.
+During the maturation phase, collagen is remodelled as the deeper and topical wounds close fully and skin healing is completed.
+Cells used in the initial stages of repair are removed by the body.
+Temporary collagen laid down during the proliferative phase is replaced by new collagen that is organised in a denser, tidier way which smooths and strengthens the wound and reduces the appearance of scars.
+The remodelling phase starts about three weeks after the surgery and can last for over a year.